zzhikai/tp/docs/UserGuide.md

   e.g If there are only `4` applicants in the app but `5` is specified, then the intended action will not be carried out.
 * Only positive indexes are edited. <br>
   e.g As we label our applicants starting from `1...`, an index of `-1` will not be tagged to an applicant.
-* You can remove all of an applicant's skills by simply typing `edit INDEX s/` without adding anything behind `s/` to replace existing skills.
+* You can remove all of an applicant's skills by simply typing `edit INDEX s/` without adding anything behind `s/`.
   <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
   This will clear all skills previously added for an applicant and cannot be undone.
   </div>